beytullahozer/catch-pikatcu/README.md

 # Catch Pikatcu
 ## Define

 <br> It is a race against time.

-<br> When clicked, the number of scores increases and random pictures change depending on the time.
+When clicked, the number of scores increases and random pictures change depending on the time.

 <br> The highest score at the end of the time is recorded as the high score.
 When the game is restarted, the high score is saved in the application.